sanger-pathogens/assorted-sub-workflows/mags_maker/assemble/README.md

 ### Further information

 If using a sra-lite format reads, or other formats not containing quality scores, the pipeline will attempt to automatically override the phred quality offset to 33.
-If the pipeline is unable to automatically detect the lack of quality score before assembly steps it will fail the sample, set --lock_phred to supress these failiures in this case.
+If the pipeline is unable to automatically detect the lack of quality score before assembly steps it will fail the sample, set --lock_phred to provide a --phred_lock 33 to spades to address these failiures case.